NEW OpenAI Structured Outputs with Label Studio 🚀

 Prerequisites

-You can only specify one OpenAI API key per organization, and it only needs to be added once.
+You can specify one OpenAI API key and/or multiple Azure OpenAI keys per organization.
+Keys only need to be added once.

 To remove the key, click API Keys in the upper right of the Prompts page.
 You’ll have the option to remove the key and add a new one.